xtekky/gpt4free/README.md

 ##### Async Support:

-To enhance speed and overall performance, execute providers asyncronously.
+To enhance speed and overall performance, execute providers asynchronously.
 The total execution time will be determined by the duration of the slowest provider's execution.

 ```py